 This page covers the East Cornwall Mining District, these are the mines located around Kit Hill, Callington, Gunnislake and Calstock.
-Mining dates back for many hundreds of years with Tin streaming, shaft and adit works were in use by the 16th Century.
+Mining dates back for many hundreds of years with Tin streaming, shaft and adit works in use during the 16th Century.

 Hidden away in the Danescombe Valley West of Calstock are the remains of Cothele Consols otherwise known as Danescombe Mine.
 The mine worked from 1880-1887 producing 72 tons of Copper and 323 tons of Arsenic.
 The surviving Engine House has been converted into a holiday home.

-The first image on the East Cornwall Mining District, this is the 40″ Pumping Engine House of Cothele Consols.
+East Cornwall Mining District 1: The first image on the page is of the 40″ Pumping Engine House of Cothele Consols.
 To the right of the building are the remains of the Crushing and Boiler Houses.

 Drakewall’s Mine near Gunnislake, this worked from 1817 to 1897.
 For a while it was the largest producer of Tin in East Cornwall employing some 398 people.
 Overall the output was put at 5,433 tons of Tin, 2,015 tons of Copper and 2,368 tons of Arsenic.